nguyentran0212/personal-server/README.md

 ## Developer Manual

-We welcome contributions that introduce new apps and new substacks.
+We welcome contributions that introduce new apps and improve the stability and security of the foundation substacks.
 Please see the roadmap for our "wishlist" of new apps and substacks.

 ### General Guideline